sintharic/cmutils/README.md

 Usage from terminal:
 `python3 cmjobs.py`

+It can also be used to list or terminate all processes whose working directory matches a certain pattern.
+For example, `python3 cmjobs.py kill Hertz`.
+The program will ask for confirmation before doing so.

 stlutils.py
 -----------
 Converts numpy arrays and `contMech` configs to .stl files for CAD software and 3D printers.